eduardoshanahan/fabric_scripts/README.md

 I installed Fabric using pip (`pip install fabric`).
 After all is done, a call for `fab --version` should answer `Fabric 1.10.0 or newer`.

 After all the tools are installed, we are going to script the whole deployment makingFabric scripts.
 In the case of Vagrant, after the machine is fired up, you can install tools automatically, and doing that will require extra Vagrant tools.
-With an Ubuntu host, you might need a [plugin](https://github.com/wutali/vagrant-fabric) to do provisioning from Fabric
+With an Ubuntu host, you might need a [plugin](https://github.com/wutali/vagrant-fabric) to do provisioning from Fabric.

-This covers all the basic tools we are going to use.
-Lets talk tomorrow to see if there are any problems during installation.

 ## [Vagrant plugin](https://github.com/wutali/vagrant-fabric)